digideskio/calcifer/README.rst

 Policies may be defined with implicit non-determinism, allowing the specification of multiple policy choices with minimal boilerplate for handling the aggregation of results.
-(PROLOG style)
+(Prolog style)

-calcifer also provides a system by which application-layer code can annotate specific policy rules, making the point-in-time context of a policy computation into a first-class value.
+Calcifer also provides a system by which application-layer code can annotate specific policy rules, making the point-in-time context of a policy computation into a first-class value.
 This allows for rich error handling, by being aware of specific points of policy failure and allowing annotated policy rules